Interested in an Arctic travel guide? Are you wondering which Arctic destination you should visit?

 A community on the western shore of Hudson Bay, it is the southernmost community on Nunavut’s mainland and close to the geographical centre of Canada.

 Arviat means “place of the bowhead whale’ so you can be sure you’ll have great wildlife opportunities here.
-However, this is one of the best places to see polar bear as they migrate along Hudson Bay coastline waiting for the ice to freeze in the fall of the year.
+However, this is one of the best places to see polar bears as they migrate along Hudson Bay coastline waiting for the ice to freeze in the fall of the year.
 This migratory path is called “polar bear alley” due to the consistency of polar bear each year.

 During the fall, one will likely also see the incredible display of Northern Lights.